 Not all fiber is created equal.
 Ever heard of FODMAPs?
 Funny word, but it’s the key reason why many people suffer from constipation, diarrhea, gas, and bloating.

 FODMAPs are “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.”
 (Now you see why there’s an acronym.)
 These are certain types of carbohydrates that some individuals find difficult to digest.
-When we adjust our diets to include fibre that has lower levels of the FODMAPs, we make the job of our digestive tract easier and reduce the occurrence of unpleasant symptoms such as bloating, abdominal pain, constipation, and diarrhea.
+When we adjust our diets to include fiber that has lower levels of the FODMAPs, we make the job of our digestive tract easier and reduce the occurrence of unpleasant symptoms such as bloating, abdominal pain, constipation, and diarrhea.

 This is important news for people suffering from irritable bowel syndrome (IBS), which has been shown to afflict approximately 14% of females and 9% of males worldwide.
 In at least 10 randomized comparative trials, it has been shown that simply adjusting to a low-FODMAP diet can help an estimated 50–80% of IBS patients achieve improvement in their condition.

 This is big news!
-IBS is one of the most common and growing diagnoses on the planet, and many patients never get an adequate response to treatment.
+IBS is one of the most common and growing diagnoses on the planet, and many patients never get adequate response to treatment.

-Instead, look for low-FODMAP ingredients such as those certified by Monash University, and pay attention to the FODMAP content in your food choices.
+Instead look for low-FODMAP ingredients such as those certified by Monash University, and pay attention to the FODMAP content in your food choices.
 Below are some examples of high- and low-FODMAP foods.
 For a more complete list, see ibsdiets.org